The AMTS collects settlement plate readings. The Gateway collects piezometer readings. Readings are sent to the GeoCloud server at frequent intervals.

 This combination plot shows pore-water pressure (top) and settlement.
 Pore-water pressure increases as the surcharge is placed and then dissipates over time.
 Settlement follows the decrease in pore-water pressure and then shows a slight rebound when the surcharge is removed.

-The settlement contours generated for this plot used data from settlement plates, shown as yellow diamonds.
+This video animates a series of contour plots derived from settlement plate data.
 Red shows the least settlement, blue shows the most.
+The surcharge was placed from left to right.
 The plot also shows data for piezometers, tiltmeters, and vibration monitors.